kenijo/flickrSyncr/README.md

 To install, download ad decompress the the archive in a folder.

+Rename flickrSyncr.conf.sample.php to flickrsyncr.conf.php
-Edit flickrSyncr.API.php and add your Flickr API key and secret
+and add your Flickr API key and secret

 Execute from the command line: